arpitg24/DOBBSvsMLP/singleFollower/README.md

 ## Problem description

-The game consists of two agents of single type: leader(security agent) and follower(robber).The world is represented by m houses numbered 1 ... m .
+The game consists of two agents of single type: leader(security agent) and follower(robber).The world is represented by m houses numbered 1 through m .
 The robber attempts to steal goods from a house and the security agents patrols the world.

 Security agent's set of pure strategies consists fo d houses to patrol in order without visiting the same house twice.
 Robber's set of pure strategies consists of houses for a robbery attempt.